Board of Directors

 CHD Europe Board Member, Executive Director

 Renate Holzeisen was born in 1966 in Bolzano.
-Even at a young age, discipline and ambitions were important virtues that she practiced especially in school and ballet classes.
-In addition to her very good academic performance, Renate already proved as class representative and student representative that justice and advocacy for others were particularly close to her heart.
-She graduated in law and political economics at the Leopold Franzens University in Innsbruck, was for two years University assistant and taught at several high schools in South Tyrol in between.
-“A great experience that I wouldn’t want to miss,” says Renate, looking back, and emphasizes that young people – then as now – can be won over and motivated for complex topics with competence, openness, empathy and sympathy.
-She is a barrister practicing also before the Supreme Courts and specialized in European and International Law.
-Alongside their main activity for companies with economic interests in Italy, she was always engaged in issues regarding Fundamental Rights and Freedoms.
+From a young age, discipline and ambition were important virtues for her, which she put into practice especially at school and in ballet classes.
+In addition to her very good academic performance, Renate already proved as class president and school president that justice and standing up for others were especially close to her heart.
+She studied law and economics at the Leopold-Franzens University in Innsbruck, was a university assistant for two years and in between taught at several high schools in South Tyrol.
+“A great experience that I wouldn’t want to miss,” says Renate looking back, emphasizing that young people – then as now – can be won over and motivated by competence, openness, empathy and sympathy for complex issues.
+She is a lawyer, also practicing before the Supreme Courts and specializing in European and international law.
+In addition to her main work for companies with economic interests in Italy, she has always been concerned with issues of fundamental rights and freedoms.

 Meryl Nass, MD, ABIM

-Meryl Nass, MD, ABIM, is an internist with special interests in vaccine-induced illnesses, chronic fatigue syndrome, Gulf War illness, fibromyalgia, and toxicology.
-As a biological warfare epidemiologist, she investigated world’s largest anthrax epizootic, in Zimbabwe, and developed a model for analyzing epidemics to assess whether they are natural or man-made.
+Meryl Nass, MD, ABIM, is an internist with special interests in vaccine-induced diseases, chronic fatigue syndrome CFS, Gulf War syndrome, fibromyalgia, and toxicology.
+As a biological warfare epidemiologist, she investigated the world’s largest anthrax epidemic in Zimbabwe, and developed a model for analyzing epidemics to determine whether they were natural or man-made.

-An anthrax expert, Nass has reviewed government-sponsored anthrax research in the context of the Biological Weapons Convention, used anthrax as a model for discussion of how to prevent biological warfare, reviewed anthrax vaccines and their role in biological warfare prophylaxis, and played a central role in educating service members, Congress, and the public about anthrax and the science underlying anthrax vaccine use, as well as other methods of responding to the anthrax threat.
-She has played a major role in creation of a coalition that has fought the Anthrax Vaccine Immunization Program.
-Nass is active in assisting legal teams defending anthrax vaccine refusers and ill service members in the U.S. and Canada.
+As an anthrax expert, Dr. Nass has examined government-sponsored anthrax research under the Biological Weapons Convention, used anthrax as an example in the debate over preventing biological warfare, reviewed anthrax vaccines and their function in prophylaxis of biological warfare, as well as played a central role in educating the military, Congress, and the public about anthrax and the science underlying the use of anthrax vaccines, as well as identifying other methods to respond to the anthrax threat.
+She has played an important role in creating a coalition to fight the anthrax vaccination program.
+Dr. Nass actively assists teams of attorneys in defending anthrax vaccine refusers and ill soldiers in the U.S. and Canada.

 Mike Robinson

-Mike Robinson is co-editor of the UK Column.
-He has been writing on political issues since the mid-1990s, and joined the UK Column in 2008.
-His background is in technology infrastructure and has worked in a wide range of sectors: telecoms, heavy engineering, legal and finance.
+Mike Robinson is co-editor of the UK column.
+He has been writing about policy issues since the mid-1990s and has worked for UK Column since 2008.
+His background is in technology infrastructure, and he has worked in a variety of sectors: Telecommunications, Heavy Industry, Law and Finance.

-Advisor to the Board – Wolfgang Wodarg, MD
+Advisor to the Board of Directors – Wolfgang Wodarg, MD